mafucha2731/portfolio/complete_cake_website/cake-readme.md

 ### Concept

-Beleness is a fictitious cake store, offering upscale products.
+<h３ align="center">Beleness is a fictitious cake store, offering upscale products.

 The selection includes desserts, chocolate cakes, pastries, donuts, and more.

 Set up a simple form from the site that allows detailed reservations for cakes.

-Enter the type of cake, fragrance, weight, date and time of pickup, etc.
+Enter the type of cake, fragrance, weight, date and time of pickup, etc.</h3>

 ### Slills

-1) jQuery image slider "Owl Carousel
+・jQuery image slider "Owl Carousel

-2） "AOS.js" scroll animation library
+・"AOS.js" scroll animation library

-３）　　bootstrap５
+・bootstrap５

-4) Clip path maker
+・Clip path maker

-5) and more
+・and more

 ### License